rizinorg/cutter/README.md

 If any of those do not work, check the more detailed version [here](https://github.com/radareorg/cutter/blob/master/docs/Compiling.md).

 Check this [page](https://github.com/radareorg/cutter/blob/master/docs/Common-errors.md) for common issues.

-## Platforms

-Cutter is developed on OS X, Linux and Windows.
-The first release for users will include installers for all three platforms.

 ## Keyboard shortcuts